1st Cavalry Regiment (United States): World War II

 The 1st Armored Division was one of the first American units to sail across the Atlantic to do battle with the Axis.
-Leaving from Fort Dix, New Jersey on 11 April 1942, the Old Ironsides patch set foot on European soil in Northern Ireland on 16 May 1942.
-Here, they trained with a new intensity as they prepared to go into battle for the first time.
+Leaving from Fort Dix, New Jersey on 11 April 1942, the division set foot on European soil in Northern Ireland on 16 May 1942.
+Here, they trained to go into battle for the first time.
 At the start of World War II, 1st Armor was broken up into three Battalions.
 1st Battalion consisted of M3 Stuart light tanks, and 2nd and 3rd Battalions consisted of M3 Lee medium tanks.
-The 1st Armor was commanded by the dynamic COL Peter C. Hains III, an officer whose family was well known throughout America, and his appointment to command resulted in much gossip from the troops.
-His grandfather, Peter Conover Hains, was a Major General in the Civil War and was also the chief engineer for building the Tidal Basin in Washington, D. C. and the Panama Canal.
-His father, Peter C. Hains II, was an infamous Army Captain who killed his wife's lover in New York City, leading to a sensational trail leading to changes in criminal and matrimonial law nation-wide.
-COL P. C. Hains III himself competed in the 1928 Summer Olympics in Amsterdam in the modern pentathlon.

 Algeria-French Morocco

 On 8 November 1942, almost a full year after the attack on Pearl Harbor, the Allied American, Free French, and British armies launched Operation Torch, the seaborne invasion of French North Africa.
 The landing craft available at the time were unable to take the larger M3 Lee tanks, so all the Allied armored support for the initial landings would have to come from the lighter M3 Stuart tanks of 1st Battalion-1st Armored Regiment under the command of LTC John K. Waters (General Patton's son-in-law).
 1-1 Armor was assigned to Task Force (TF) Red under the command of General Lunsford E. Oliver, with the objective of landing east of Oran at Z Beach in the Gulf of Arzew and forming a flying column to push south and seize the Tafaraoui airdrome.

 Early on the morning of 8 November, the tanks of 1-1 Armor landed and had rapidly driven south, reaching Tafaraoui airdrome at 1100 where they received their first enemy fire in WWII.
 Vichy French anti-tank guns fired on the column but were quickly outflanked and neutralized by B and A companies.
 The column secured the area and set up roadblocks as the 1st Armored Regiment's Reconnaissance Platoon mopped-up machine-gun nests and snipers in the area, capturing approximately 300 prisoners in doing so.
 By the end of D-Day, Tafaraoui airdrome was being used by American aircraft.
 Task Force Green, to the west of Oran, was running into difficulty seizing La Senia airfield, so A Company, 1-1 Armor was sent to assist them.